Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 meaning of abbreviations:
 - Zbed: Z axis is connected to the bed
-- Zendp: Z axis connected to endpoint
+- Zendp: Z axis connected to endpoint (e. g.
+Voron 2.4)
 - ACbed: AC both connected to the bed, A nearest to workpiece